premnetha9/Linux-privesc/README.md

 **Target box** – Terminal 1

 1. For this exploit, it is required that the user be www-data.
 To simulate this escalate to root by typing: su root
-2. The root password is password123
-3. Once escalated to root, in command prompt type: su -l www-data
+2. Once escalated to root, in command prompt type: su -l www-data
-4. In command prompt type: `/home/user/tools/nginx/nginxed-root.sh /var/log/nginx/error.log`
+3. In command prompt type: `nginxed-root.sh /var/log/nginx/error.log`
-5. At this stage, the system waits for logrotate to execute.
+4. At this stage, the system waits for logrotate to execute.
 In order to speed up the process, this will be simulated by connecting to the Linux VM via a different terminal.

 **Target box** – Terminal 2

 1. Once logged in, type: su root
-2. The root password is password123
-3. As root, type the following: invoke-rc.d nginx rotate >/dev/null 2>&1
+2. As root, type the following: `invoke-rc.d nginx rotate >/dev/null 2>&1`
-4. Switch back to the previous terminal.
+3. Switch back to the previous terminal.

 **Target box** – Terminal 1

 1. From the output, notice that the exploit continued its execution.
-2. In command prompt type: id
+2. In command prompt type: `id`

 # 11. Privilage Escalation -  SUID (Environment Variables #1)
 ## Detection